Top 15 Ways To Secure A WordPress Site

 Instead of waiting to respond to threats once they happen, you should proactively secure your website to prevent security issues.

-That way, if someone does target your website, you are prepared to mitigate the risk and go about your business as usual instead of scrambling to locate a recent backup.
+That way if someone does target your website, you are prepared to mitigate the risk and go about your business as usual instead of scrambling to locate a recent backup.

-Get WordPress Hosting that is secure and fully isolated with free SSL, dedicated IP address, free backups, automatic WordPress updates, DDoS protection, and WAF included.
+Get Managed WordPress Hosting featuring robust security measures on high-performance servers, complete with free SSL, dedicated IP address, automatic server updates, DDoS protection, and included WAF.

 Learn more about how Managed WordPress Hosting can help protect your website and valuable data from exposure to hackers and scammers.

-Want To Protect Your WordPress Site?
+Want to Protect Your WordPress Site?

 The opinions expressed in this article are the sponsor's own.